 The Law Enforcement 100 course will provide an overview of various aspects of the law enforcement profession through a blending of rigorous academics, experiential activities, as well as physical and mental fitness.
-It will introduce basic rules, regulations and standards that students will need to embrace for success in a law enforcement career field to include police, courts, corrections and various other law related fields.
-The course will introduce students to the origins of Law and Law enforcement.
-Instruction will be comprehensive to include but not limited to Constitutional Law, the Bill of Rights along with Civil and Human Rights studies.
-Students will review Supreme court cases and outcomes as they relate to law enforcement at the local, state and national level.
-Students will be introduced to Criminal Justice Agencies, tactics, procedures and techniques through a wide network of supporting organizations.
-Through these various organizations and field trip experiences, they will learn about penal laws, court procedures and the role of corrections and all aspects of the legal system and related career opportunities.
+It will introduce basic rules, regulations and standards that students will need to embrace to foe success in a law enforcement career field to include police, courts, and corrections.
+The course will also prepare students to use standard criminal justice nomenclature within the context of the subjects and will utilize instruction and research to reinforce the understanding of these definitions.
+Guest speakers from the criminal justice field and visits to numerous agencies deepen the student's understanding of this career field.
+Students review court cases and outcomes as they relate to law enforcement at the local, state and national level.
+Students will be introduced to case law, Criminal Justice Agencies, tactics, procedures and techniques through a wide network of supporting organizations.
+Through these various organizations and field trip experiences, they will learn about penal laws, court procedures and the role of corrections.